Adding and parameterizing components

 Properties are grouped into sections.
 Clicking in an area not occupied by any component or outside the page area allows previewing the properties of the entire page.

 Illustration 6.
-Label component properties panel
+Properties panel of the Label component

 Consider the case of expanding a composite component by 3 cells when its width and number of columns are both equal to 3.

-Before change
+Before the change

-After change
+After the change

 After expansion the number of columns is still equal to the width.
 Three additional empty columns were created.

-Before change
+Before the change

-After change
+After the change

 Mapping a value to a field of an external data model